 *A total of 50 items may be checked out at any one time.

 All items are subject to a 3-renewal limit unless otherwise specified.

 CPLD stopped assessing fines for overdue items in January of 2021.
 However, fees for lost or damaged goods still apply.
-Items not returned in a timely manner are considered “lost” at 30 days past the due date for books, and 20 days past the due date for audio visual materials.
-Fees for the full replacement value, plus a $5.00 processing fee will be automatically charged to patron accounts.
-These fees may be reversed once the item is returned, and is in good condition.
+Items not returned in a timely manner are considered “lost” at 30 days past the due date.
+Fees for the full replacement value will be automatically charged to patron accounts.
+These fees may be reversed once the item is returned in good

 Failure to return library materials or to pay charged fines and fees may result in collections proceedings.
 Theft of or failure to return library materials will be prosecuted to the full extent of the law.
 Patrons will be responsible for any collection and/or court cost incurred by the library in its efforts to secure the return of material or payment of fines.

 Pursuant to the American Library Association’s Library Bill of Rights, which states, in part, “A person’s right to use a library should not be denied or abridged because of origin, age, background, or views,” the Chillicothe Public Library District will not limit the use of any library material or service by any cardholder.